erickvneri/erickv-edge-drivers/zigbee/switch-level-color-bulb/README.md

   - Patched Transition Time data type from **Integer** to **Number** to allow configuration of decimals and improve UX while setting up automations.

+> v1.2.0
+  - Support of Groups Zigbee Cluster.
+  - New _preference_ allowing Zigbee Group definition.
+  - New _preference_ to override Zigbee Groups on update.